-Cash and cash equivalents have decreased from \$1,147 in the prior period to \$232 in the current period due to the repayments of the Accendo loan and exploration expenditures made.
+Cash and cash equivalents have increased from \$357 in the prior period to \$399 in the current period due to the improved cash flows from mining operations, net against the impact of repayments of the Accendo loan and exploration expenditures made.

 The continuing operations of the Company are dependent upon its ability to arrange additional financing and resolving the legal disputes with DynaResource, Inc. ("DynaUSA").
 These matters result in material uncertainties which may cast significant doubt about the Company's on its ability to continue as a going concern.